Curriculum for Life

 The Curriculum for Life Podcasts based on individual themes including special guests can also be found here

 As a result of pupils' hard work, dedication and commitment to the wider community, the programme also provides opportunity to celebrate student success.
-Based on yearly performance and individual acts of outstanding citizenship, students have the opportunity to be accredited with the following prestigious awards.
+Success is celebrated within tutor groups and house assemblies.
+Students receive an effort grade within their progress checks for their engagement in Curriculum for Life.

 Under the Children and Social Work Act 2017 the government committed to making Relationships and Sex Education (RSE) statutory in all schools.